PawprintPrototyping/pawprintprototyping.github.io/docs/tools/laser.md

 Our laser has an automatic focus setting.
 Place the material under the Z-axis sensor, press `Fn`, and use the up/down arrow to highlight `Auto Focus` setting, and press `Enter` to set the Z-height.
 This will place the focus exactly at the top of the material, and set the machine Z-height to 0.
 Use this setting for engraving.
 For cutting, especially thick material, you will need to adjust the Z-height to the center of the material.
 However since the auto-focus sets the height of the bed to the surface, and won't let you back-drive the bed to Z < 0, you will need to place another piece of material of the same thickness before using the auto-focus, and then back-drive the bed down (3/2) × (material thickness).

+!!! warning ""
+    Always ensure there is material under the autofocus probe.
+The probe tip size is about the size of the honeycomb cells and can cause the laser head to crash into the bed and damage the motion system.
+If the probe misses the bed or crashes, hit the E-stop and manually back drive the bed leveling chain before restarting the machine.
+Notify a board member for help with checking mirror alignment before resuming operation.

 ## Post-flight checklist